kumaramitrai/react-shopping-cart/README.md

 ### Testing

-Testing is done using Vitest.
+Testing is done using Cypress.
 Run the tests with the following command: `npm run test`.

 ### Technologies Used